 As I touched on earlier, one common example of procrastination is putting off working on something you need to do because it feels too big and too vague.
 You might have some ill-defined tasks lurking on your to-do list — or, worse, in the back of your mind — that you just never seem to get around to.
 The way to stop procrastinating on these is to avoid the “speed bumps.”

 - Mom and Dad’s anniversary party

 - House remodel

 - Look for a new job

-When you come to tasks like this on your list, or on your mind, they slow you down, just like a speed bump is intended to you.
+When you come to tasks like this on your list, or in your mind, they slow you down just like a speed bump does.
 Let’s take planning your company’s annual conference as an example.
 Maybe you get a brief moment in your busy day to think about the conference.
 You’re ready to get something done!
 You may think, “Right, I need to plan that conference…where was I on that…”